aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/03 - Sites.md

 dummy data and it is assumed by the codebase to store exclusively non-study data.
 Therefore, it is recommended not to modify or use this site for registering real participants or study data.

->  Note: There cannot be more than one site with the same name.

 ## Adding Site Options